George Floyd protests: International

 In Australia, the Black Lives Matter movement sparked calls for white people to be more aware of race relations within the country.
 "Australia Day" is celebrated in the nation as the date the country was founded.
 The Black Lives Matter movement in Australia sought emphasis on acknowledging the colonial history of Australia, however, by changing "Australia Day" to "Invasion Day" in recognition of the Aboriginal and Torres Strait Islander people who were massacred when the European settlement was established in Australia on January 26, 1788.

 In Japan, the Black Lives Matter movement seemed to become more prominent after the murder of George Floyd.
 Scholars cite evidence that the global movement was illustrated in Japan through transnational connective action.
 Because Japan as a more homogenous country as compared to the United States, there was a more culturally specific meaning to the movement, and much of the activism in Japan also sought conversations about colorism.
 Naomi Osaka, a Japanese-American tennis player, expressed excitement as she had never seen a Black Lives matter protest in Japan before 2020.
 Along with other athletes, Osaka also put out statements withdrawing from an athletic tournament to protest the murder of George Floyd and similar incidents.
 Her statements, in English and Japanese, discussed her identity as a woman of color and sought to bring public attention to the issue of racial violence.
 However, celebrity activism in Japan is generally not as accepted as in the United States, and her statements faced some criticism in both America and Japan.

 In Nigeria, many protests took place in October 2020 surrounding the issue of police brutality.
 On October 20, 2020, unarmed protesters were shot by nearby police forces, resulting in 20 casualties.
 This event, now known as Black Tuesday or the Lekki tollgate massacre, has brought increased attention to the ENDSARS movement in Nigeria, which seeks to end Nigeria's Special Anti-Robbery Squad, also known as SARS.
 Reports of SARS' torture and extrajudicial killings had sparked protests for years before 2020.
-However, the death of George Floyd increased protests against police brutality in an international context, with Black transnational activism in Nigeria condemning their domestic police forces and those who they believe perpetuate police brutality internationally.
+However, the murder of George Floyd increased protests against police brutality in an international context, with Black transnational activism in Nigeria condemning their domestic police forces and those who they believe perpetuate police brutality internationally.